drjonesii/tbcand4/README.md

   - Subnet ID must be a valid AWS subnet ID
   - VPC ID must be a valid AWS VPC ID
   - Root volume size must be between 8 and 16384 GB
-  - SSH CIDR blocks must be valid and not include 0.0.0.0/0

 ### Monitoring and Audit
 - CloudWatch Logs with 1-year retention